Nadunisi Naaygal: Plot

 A bystander who had sensed something suspicious about Veera's car follows him to his bungalow and informs Assistant Commissioner Vijay.
 Veera takes Sukanya to his bungalow and informs Meenakshi Amma that he loves Sukanya truly and intends to live the rest of his life with her.
 Sukanya tries to escape but is captured by Veera.
 Veera tells Sukanya that Samar is responsible for all these events and murdered all the victims, including Meenakshi Amma.
 He says that Meenakshi Amma is actually dead, but Samar still thinks she is alive.
 In a few moments, Vijay arrives at the residence and is confronted by four Rottweilers ready to pounce on him.

 Alarmed by this, Veera tries to fend him off.
 He returns to take Sukanya into a hidden basement, where another two girls are held captive, with their heads half-tonsured.
 Veera locks Sukanya in the basement and fights with Vijay.
 Sukanya, meanwhile, finds a way into the bungalow, takes a gun, and shoots at Veera.
 He is shocked as he thinks it was Meenakshi Amma who shot at him.
 All this is recorded on tape as Veera narrates it to Vijay.
 Finally, Veera is taken to a mental asylum, where another patient is also shown as a psychopath, victimised due to child sexual abuse.

 Production

-Menon claimed that the film was inspired by a true event from the United States, adding that a novel helped form the story of the film.
+Nadunisi Naaygal shares its title with that of a poem by Sundara Ramaswamy.
+Director Gautham Vasudev Menon claimed that the film was inspired by a true event from the United States, adding that a novel helped form the story of the film.
 Veera, previously seen in minor or supporting roles, debuted as a lead actor with this film.
 To prepare for the role he trained with a Chennai-based psychiatrist, and learnt typical mannerisms and behavioural patterns shown by psychopaths.
+He even watched Moodu Pani (1980) in preparation for his role.

+Ashwin Kakumanu initially auditioned for a role in Menon's Vinnaithaandi Varuvaayaa (2010).
+Menon was close to giving him the role, but Ashwin was noticed by the assistant directors of the film who recommended him for playing the love interest of Sameera Reddy's character in Nadunisi Naaygal, which became his acting debut.
+The cinematography was handled by Manoj Paramahamsa and editing by Anthony.
 Filming ended by September 2010 in Chennai.
 Most of the film was shot at night.
+Unlike most Tamil films, Nadunisi Naaygal does not feature any songs or score, but sounds designed by Renganaath Ravee.